UNiXMIT/UNiXextend/docs/AcuXDBC-LINUXClient.md

     **Note:** the value assigned to the environment variable should not have a '/' as the last character as this can interfere with the installation and configuration scripts.

-4. Environment variables need to be set or modified that point the location of the AcuXDBC executables and to tell the operating system where to find the AcuXDBC shared libraries:
+4. Environment variables need to be set or modified that point to the location of the AcuXDBC executables and to tell the operating system where to find the AcuXDBC shared libraries:

     ```
-    export PATH=/home/products/acu1100shx64/bin
+    export PATH=/home/products/acu1100shx64/bin:$PATH
-    export LD_LIBRARY_PATH=/home/products/acu1100shx64/bin:/home/products/acu1100shx64/lib
+    export LD_LIBRARY_PATH=/home/products/acu1100shx64/bin:/home/products/acu1100shx64/lib:$LD_LIBRARY_PATH
     ```

 5. Next modify the AcuXDBC configuration file, acuxdbc.cfg, located at $GENESIS_HOME.
-If it is not there, create it by running 'genxconf.sh'.
+If it is not there, create it by running `genxconf.sh`.
     There are two variables that are required, although others may be needed depending on your situation:

     ```